Plainsboro Princeton Medical Associates PC

 You’re always cold, your hair falls out in clumps, and you’re gaining weight for no reason.
 These are the signs of a thyroid disorder, which can normally be treated with medication.
 The experts at Plainsboro Princeton Medical Associates PC provide their diagnostic and treatment expertise to the residents of Plainsboro and Monroe Townships in New Jersey.
-Book an evaluation with Aruna Chakrala, MD, or Sangeeta Buddala, MD by calling or using the online scheduling tool.
+Book an evaluation with Dr. Aruna Chakrala or Dr. Sangeeta Buddala by calling or using the online scheduling tool.

 The thyroid is a butterfly-shaped gland in your neck that makes up part of your endocrine system.
 The thyroid creates thyroid hormones which control the rate of many processes in your body, including your metabolism and heart rate.